antrea-io/antrea/docs/antrea-proxy.md

 Nodes to your K8s cluster with Antrea, you will simply need to skip running
 kube-proxy:

-* Do not install or start the `kube-proxy` service [when using containderd as the container runtime](windows.md#installation-as-a-service-containerd-based-runtimes)
+* Do not install or start the `kube-proxy` service [when using containerd as the container runtime](windows.md#installation-as-a-service-containerd-based-runtimes)
 * Do not create the `kube-proxy-windows` DaemonSet [when using Docker as the container runtime](windows.md#installation-via-wins-docker-based-runtimes)